-The Internship Program is designed to introduce students and professionals interested in a non-profit or arts-related career to the world of a community-based arts center and to offer practical experience in the MMoA’s day-to-day operations.
+The Internship Program is designed to introduce students and professionals interested in a non-profit or arts-related career to the museum world, and to offer practical experience in the MMoA’s day-to-day operations.
 Our goal is to provide learning experiences which could not be gained by formal schooling or employment alone.
 Internships are a mutually beneficial relationship where interns gain experience conducting real-world activities in concert with a staff mentor, and our organization receives assistance with key projects and daily administration.
 Internships mirror the day-to-day jobs of the staff mentors who guide them.
 While much of the work is administrative, each internship is based upon projects specific to arts, education, marketing and non-profit functions.

-Internships are available in Marketing and Education departments.
+Internships are available in the Marketing and Education departments.

-Supports the department which plans and implements all public programs for various audiences including artists’ talks, travel, school programs, studio art classes, teachers’ workshops, and children and family programs.
+Supports the department in its planning and implementation of public programs for various audiences – including artists’ talks, travel, school programs, studio art classes, teachers’ workshops, and children and family programs.
 Conducts research, writes educational materials, manages on-line postings, and corresponds with constituents.

-Supports the department which manages marketing of the organization, exhibitions and programs.
-Develops MMoA’s use of web-based and mobile technologies to turn organization’s communication into interactive dialogue, to reach new audiences, and to deepen engagement with current constituents.
+Supports the department which manages marketing of the organization, exhibitions, and programs.
+Develops MMoA’s use of web-based and mobile technologies to turn organization’s communication into interactive dialogue to reach new audiences, and to deepen engagement with current constituents.
 Work may also include grant research, event planning, and fundraising opportunities.

 Internships are available for undergraduates and graduate students, recently graduated students eager to gain museum experience, and museum professionals interested in career changes or between positions.
 Appropriate related coursework is recommended for internships in specific departments.
 A combination of academic or practical work, demonstrated talent or skill, and enthusiasm factors into placement with a staff mentor.
 We appreciate and encourage diverse backgrounds and perspectives in both our permanent staff and our interns.